 Dogs bark for many reasons—to get attention, as a warning, in response to other barking dogs, out of boredom, out of anxiety or when excited—and it is important to identify the triggers before beginning training.

 Boredom: These days, most dogs who were once bred to do a certain job find domestic life boring, and barking relieves that boredom.
 If this is the case, the first step in how to train a dog not to bark is increased exercise and mental stimulation.
 This will refocus your dog’s mind onto something more positive and help tire him out.

 Sign up for our newsletter and stay in the know.

-If your Sheltie barks to get attention, don’t reward his demands.
-Telling your dog off is inadvertently rewarding him for barking even if the communication is negative.
+Attention Seeking: If your dog barks to get attention, don’t reward his demands.
+Yelling or telling your dog off is inadvertently rewarding him for barking even if the communication is negative.
 In this case, it is best to ignore the barking, wait for five seconds of quiet and then reward him with attention.
 This way, the dog learns that he gets nothing from you when he barks but gets everything when he’s quiet.

-As you can see, there are many reasons why dogs bark, but please don’t listen to those who say that extreme barking can’t be modified, because there are lots of ways to reduce what is a very normal but sometimes annoying behavior.
+As you can see, there are many reasons why dogs bark but there are ways to stop dogs from barking.
+Please don’t listen to those who say that extreme dog barking can’t be modified, because there are lots of ways to reduce what is a very normal but sometimes annoying behavior.